 Let us start by considering the signs of an overt narcissist, and go from there:

-The ‘Divine’ Approach
+1. The ‘Divine’ Approach

 The first sign of an overt narcissist is the random, spontaneous arrival of a total stranger who seems confident in themselves and overly interested in you.

-The Endless Monologue
+2. The Endless Monologue

-The overt narcissist sparks the interaction with a curious question, or by voicing something they like about you, or by stating that they saw you before.
+The overt narcissist sparks the interaction with a curious question, or by voicing something they like about you, or by stating that they have seen you before.
 From there, they move quickly to flood your consciousness with words to force your attention and engagement onto them.
 This is the beginning of the monologue.

 Deep down you feel uneasy.
 Doubts emerge somewhere in the back of your mind.
-Yet you push all of this away, excited that this seemingly confident, high-value person is now talking to you.
+Yet you push all of it away, excited that this seemingly confident, high-value person is now talking to you.
 You do not want to miss your opportunity.
 And besides, a person is talking to you.
 It would be rude not to pay them attention.

 The second sign of an overt, grandiose narcissist is finding yourself in a one-sided conversation with a total stranger.